 Condition requirement Means of monitoring during period under review Compliance achieved?
-1. Discharge shall only occur as a consequence of high rainfall events Consent not exercised during year under review N/A 2.
+1. Discharge shall only occur as a consequence of high rainfall events Inpsection and liasion with consent holder Yes 2.
 Temporary holding pond capacity shall be no less than 55,000 m 3 Pond design has not changed since installation Yes 3.
 No modifications to the treatment plant that may result in an increase in the frequency of the discharge.
 Inspections and consent holder liaison Yes 4.
-Provision of discharge timing and volume records Consent not exercised during year under review N/A 5.
-Adopt the best practicable option Consent not exercised during year under review N/A 6.
-Notification of Council immediately after a discharge.]
-7. Provision of contingency plan Updated plan received April 2020 Yes 8.
-Monitoring programme including physicochemical, bacteriological and ecological monitoring of the wastewater treatment system and receiving waters Consent not exercised during year under review N/A 9.
-Optional review provision re environmental effects No further option for reivew prior to expiry N/A erall assessment of consent compli N/A performance in respect of this consent N/A
+Provision of discharge timing and volume records Liasion with consent holder Yes 5.
+Adopt the best practicable option Inpsection and liasion with consent holder Yes 6.
+Notification of Council immediately after a discharge.
+Liasion with consent holder Yes 7.
+Provision of contingency plan Updated plan received May 2022 Yes 8.
+Monitoring programme including physicochemical, bacteriological and ecological monitoring of the wastewater treatment system and receiving waters Additional monitoring not considered necessary in this instance Yes 9.
+Optional review provision re environmental effects No further option for reivew prior to expiry N/A erall assessment of consent compl Yes this consent performance in respect of this consent Yes